terraform-ibm-modules/terraform-ibm-scc-workload-protection-da/solutions/instances/README.md

 **NB:** This solution is not intended to be called by one or more other modules since it contains a provider configurations, meaning it is not compatible with the `for_each`, `count`, and `depends_on` arguments.
 For more information see [Providers Within Modules](https://developer.hashicorp.com/terraform/language/modules/develop/providers)

-### Current limitation
-Currently this solution does not support attaching the Workload Protection instance to the SCC instance.
-That enhancement is being tracked in https://github.com/terraform-ibm-modules/terraform-ibm-scc-da/issues/23

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements